sharjeel1992/SSSS-LIBRARY/README.md

-# 📚 SHHH Library Management System
+# 📚 SSSS Library Management System

-Welcome to the **Stocking Hardy Harmonious Hardcopies (SHHH)** Library System — a fully object-oriented C++ project developed for CSS 343.
+Welcome to the **SSSS** Library System — a fully object-oriented C++ project.
 This application simulates a library that manages publications, clients, and check-out/return operations using inheritance, custom data structures, and command processing from files.

 ---